MD-Studio/cerise/docs/source/introduction.rst

 Introduction
 ============

-Cerise is a generic service for running CWL workflows on compute resources (i.e. clusters, supercomputers, and simply remote machines).
+Cerise is a generic service for running workflows on compute resources, such as clusters, supercomputers, and simply remote machines.
 It tries to offer a consistent environment for workflows, so that a workflow sent to resource A will work unchanged on resource B as well.

-To achieve this, and to offer a bit of safety and perhaps security, Cerise does not allow running arbitrary CWL command line tools.
+To achieve this, and to offer a bit of safety and perhaps security, Cerise does not allow running arbitrary command line tools.
 Instead, it expects the user to submit a workflow document that refers to predefined steps built into the service.
+Both workflows and steps are defined using the `Common Workflow Language`_ (CWL).

 Defining these steps, and adding them to the service, is called specialising the service.
-A specialisation of Cerise is always specific to a project (which determines which steps are available and what inputs and outputs they have), and to a compute resource (which determines how they are implemented).
-Thus, two workflows sent to two different specialisations to the same project, but to different compute resources, should give the same result (assuming the calculation is deterministic!).
+A specialisation of Cerise is always specific to a project and to a compute resource.
+The project determines which steps are available and what inputs and outputs they have.
+The compute resource determines how the steps are implemented.
+Workflows are written using steps from a particular project, and can then be sent to any specialisation to that project.
+Where the workflow runs will differ depending on which specialisation is used, but the result should be the same (assuming the calculation is deterministic!).

 This site contains the documentation for Cerise.